It’s best to submit an application for your child as soon as possible and well before the time you would like your child to start at Wesley.

-Our main entry point in the Junior School is Pre-kindergarten with a small additional intake at Pre-primary.
+Our main entry point in the Junior School is Pre-kindergarten with a small additional intake at Kindergarten and Year 4.
 In the Middle School the key entry points are Year 5 and 7, with boarding places set aside for Boarding students joining us in Year 8.
 There are also a limited number of places available outside of these entry points.

-Yes – a separate Registration form and fee must be submitted for each child.
+Yes – a separate application form and fee must be submitted for each child.

 Entry to Wesley College is conditional upon the payment of a non-refundable endowment fee to the Wesley College Endowment Fund.
 The primary purpose of this fund is to assist with the ongoing provision of capital infrastructure.

 View our Fee Schedule & Business Arrangements for more information.

 Wesley College is proud to offer a wide range of scholarship opportunities for both existing and new students – from academic accomplishment to general excellence, Music, Indigenous, and the OWCA Scholarship for a son or grandson of an Old Wesleyan.

 Wesley College has an inclusive Enrolment Policy which means that it is not essential for children to be tested or interviewed prior to accepting a place at Wesley.
 Students who have confirmed places in Years 5 and 7 will be tested just before (usually in October) starting at Wesley.